ldkngan/SQL_Bicycle_Manufacturer_Analysis/README.md

 <img width="513" height="377" alt="image" src="https://github.com/user-attachments/assets/f0633fe3-5755-440e-9d93-e8c9c5dd4b29" />

 ## Q6.
 Trend of stock level & MoM% by all product in 2011.
+The goal of this analysis is to **track monthly stock level trends and month-over-month (MoM) percentage changes for all products in 2011**.

+By comparing each product’s current month stock quantity with its previous month, this query aims to:
+- Identify products with rapidly increasing inventory, signaling potential overstocking or slowing demand.
+- Detect products with sharp stock declines, indicating fast-moving items or replenishment risks.
+- Reveal inventory movement patterns across the year that may reflect seasonality or production planning issues.

+This analysis supports **inventory control, supply planning, and production adjustment decisions** by providing early signals of imbalance between stock levels and operational demand.

 ```sql
 WITH
 cal_stock_qty AS (